sam6akj/yiu/README.md

 ![Image](https://github.com/user-attachments/assets/560385d1-16c0-43ec-ab93-19e8c116d748)
 </div>

-The Sign-in Page consists of 3 main sections:
+The Login Page consists of 3 main sections:

 ***1) Header, which includes:***
 - Logo:
 it redirects you to the home page when you click on it.

-***2) Sign-in Form, which includes:***
+***2) Login Form, which includes:***
 - Email address input field.

 - Password input field.

-- Sign-in Button: It has a validation option, if any field in the form is empty it will be disabled.
-If the form fields have any data it will be active and will send the data to the firebase database in the backend for authentication.
-It has also an error handling function.
+- Login Button: It has a validation option, if any field in the form is empty it will be disabled.
+If the form fields have any data it will be active and will send the data to the MongoDB database in the backend for authentication.

 - Link to Sign-up Page:  it redirects you to the sign-up page.